 The Logitech K480 is a sub-par keyboard for gaming.
 While its actuation force is rather low and pre-travel distance is short, the board feels cheaply made and the rubber dome switches don't feel as responsive and quick as mechanical switches.
 It also doesn't have programmable macro keys or backlighting.See our Gaming recommendations

-The Logitech K480 is a decent keyboard to be paired with mobile devices like your phone or tablet.
+The Logitech K480 is an excellent keyboard to be paired with mobile devices like your phone or tablet.
 Its Bluetooth connection makes it easy to pair up multiple devices, and its compact design is rather easy to slip in a bag.
-However, it's quite heavy for a keyboard to bring around.
 You can use this keyboard with any operating system, which makes it quite versatile.

 The Logitech K480 has a small compact key-layout with arrow keys, but its design is a bit larger than some due to the mobile device rack it has at the top of the keyboard.